 The Centre for Building Sustainable Value established the Net Zero Lab to mobilize Ivey's research and teaching expertise to help business leaders and policy makers navigate the highly-complex net-zero transition.
 A flagship initiative – Canadian Corporate Strategies for Net-Zero – is engaging and convening a unique cross-sector group of leading Canadian businesses taking bold climate action.
 Through exchange, dialogue and research, the initiative is identifying the opportunities and decision points to build ambitious and actionable net-zero strategies that position firms to thrive in a net-zero future.
 Other research focus areas include reducing GHG emissions through climate-smart approaches to the circular economy, as well as identifying and preventing "greenwashing" in corporate climate pledges.

-The Net Zero lab is also supporting the development of a new Graduate Diploma program focused on business and climate impact to be launched in September 2023.
+The Net Zero lab is also supporting the development of a new Graduate Diploma program focused on business and climate impact that will begin Winter 2024.

 For more information, please contact Matthew Lynch.

 Corporate Strategies for Net Zero: the emerging landscape for Canadian business examines the key dimensions of the new strategic landscape for corporate climate action in Canada.
 The report explores the main drivers that have compelled companies to take ambitious strategic action in recent years, including: investor pressure and disclosure requirements; increasing policy and regulatory drivers; and competitive pressures to match or lead sector peers on climate performance.
 To aid leadership teams seeking to understand their firm’s readiness for making an ambitious commitment to reduce GHG emissions, the authors have mapped a pathway identifying four critical questions for firms to consider in developing their net-zero strategy.